 \section{Data analyses}

-\Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}} indicates that with an optimum value for $\varepsilon_0$ the spectral relationship of \Eq{\ref{eq: best-optimum-singular-vectors}} between $E$- and $C$-matrices tend to be satisfied in the lowest energy conformations.
+\Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}} indicates that with an optimum value for $\varepsilon_0$ the spectral relationship of \Eq{\ref{eq: best-optimum-singular-vectors}} between $E$ and $C$ matrices tends to be satisfied in the lowest-energy conformations.
 Here we will examine it by crudely evaluating pairwise interactions with a contact potential between amino acids, which was estimated as a statistical potential from contact frequencies between amino acids observed in protein crystal structures.